matthias-dunkel/proceduralmapgen/README.md

 2. `Finished` will show the end result after the algorithm has completed.
 This will take time till the result is visualized.

 ## Rules
 You can change the rules.
-Rules are tuples `(TileType, TileType)`, which allow the defined `TileType`s to be neighbours.
-Neighbours are the four adjacent tiles in the map of a tile.
+Rules are tuples `(TileType, TileType, Orientation)`, which allow the defined `TileType`s to be neighbours in a specific Orientation.
+For example:
+All tiles of type `T1` should be allowed to be the left neighbours of all tiles of type `T2`.
+The according rule would be:
+`(T2, T1, LEFT)` (Spoken tiles of type `T2` can have neihbours of type `T1`).

 If you choose too strict rules, the algorithm may come in a state of contradiction, and will terminate with an error.
 In the future there may be a back tracking approach to reduce contradictions.